Silent Retreat with Venerable Dhammadipa

 This is a unique chance to study with an internationally recognized master of Buddhist meditation

 Dhammadipa who is close to 70 years old, has a vast experience within a variety of Buddhist traditions.
 He has an impressive academic background within literature, philosophy and languages and has been a meditation practitioner for more than 40 years.
 Dhammadipa teaches regularly at Hong Kong university, Prague University and International Buddhist Academy, Kathmandu.
 He speaks six languages fluently and is a translator of Buddhist texts from Sanskrit, Pali and Chinese.
 His wide experience as a practitioner within diverse Buddhist traditions makes him a rare teacher and lecturer.
-Below you can see a video in which he explains his approach to Buddhism.
+Above you can see a video in which he explains his approach to Buddhism.

 Dhammadipa's greatest strength is his ability to guide students towards a deep transformative experience in meditation by leading them step by step past the superficial and restless fluxations of the mind and towards a deeper understanding of its innate nature, its lucidity and awareness.